 The driver of the dump truck was declared dead at the scene of the accident.
 His autopsy revealed that he did not die from any injuries sustained in the accident.
 Rather, his death was determined to have been due to pseudoephedrine intoxication associated with cardiomegaly.

-Defendants asserted the affirmative defense of sudden emergency in an attempt to avoid liability.
+The defendants asserted the affirmative defense of sudden emergency in an attempt to avoid liability.
 They alleged that Mr. Campbell, who had a preexisting heart condition, suffered health problems of a sudden onset that caused his death prior to the collision with Ms. Dorsey.
-However, it was undisputed the amount of pseudoephedrine (a known drug of abuse) found in the truck driver’s body was greater than the recommended dose.
+However, it was undisputed that the amount of pseudoephedrine (a known drug of abuse) found in the truck driver’s body was greater than the recommended dose.
 In fact, experts testified that the amount found in the driver’s system would require seven times the therapeutic dosage of the drug, or 17.5 tablets of 30 mg strength.

 Shoe v.
 Shrader